Weevarv2.0

 There's a "documentation" arrow in the Overview tray that opens this website in a new tab.

-Overview tray showing move count and target AI tool.
+Overview tray showing edit count and target AI tool.

-Overview tray showing move count and target AI tool.
+Overview tray showing edit count and target AI tool.

 Prompt tray#